Devoalda/Safe_Share/README.md

 ```

 ### Running Backend & Frontend Separately (Docker + Kubernetes)

+### Prerequisites

+Before you begin, make sure you have:

+- A Kubernetes cluster up and running.
+- `kubectl` installed and configured to communicate with your cluster.
+- Proper permissions to create Deployments, Services, Persistent Volumes, and other Kubernetes resources.

+### Overview of Components

+- `frontend_deployment.yaml`: Deployment for the SafeShare frontend.
+- `frontend_service.yaml`: Service exposing the SafeShare frontend.
+- `backend_deployment.yaml`: Deployment for the SafeShare backend.
+- `backend_service.yaml`: Service exposing the SafeShare backend.
+- `redis_deployment.yaml`: Setup for Redis with persistent storage.

 ```bash
 # Run frontend using docker-compose
 docker compose -f  docker-compose-frontend.yml up -d